mipyykko/mipyykko.github.io/cmdline_course.md

 ```

 This creates a new branch called ```new-branch```, checks it out, adds all files to it, then commits it.
 It then pushes the branch to the remote repository.

-## Week 8
-### Building Webpages using GitHub Pages

-The last week seemed a bit disconnected from the other topics on the course.
-It continued on the ```git``` and GitHub related theme of previous week.
-Jekyll is probably fine for creating webpages from Markdown files quickly, but it seems a bit dated and cumbersome.
-This is only my personal opinion, which is obviously affected by having used other solutions such as Gatsby and Next.js.